SkyCaptainess/Dota2-LFG/README.md

 ### Home Page
 ![Home Page](https://github.com/flooyd/dota2lfg/blob/master/readme%20images/Homepage.PNG)
+* Self explanatory :smiley:

 ### Dota 2 LFG
 ![Dota 2 LFG](https://github.com/flooyd/dota2lfg/blob/master/readme%20images/dota2lfg.PNG)
+* React Router is not used since there are just two pages.
+LocalStorage stores an "onHome" bool which React/Redux uses to render either the Home Page or the App

 ### Group Maker
 ![Group Maker](https://github.com/flooyd/dota2lfg/blob/master/readme%20images/Groupmaker.PNG)
+* Appearance changes when a group has not been created yet by the user.
+* The Hero Selector (not shown) can be accessed from the Group Maker, allowing you to choose 5 heroes for your group.

 ### Mini Profile
 ![Mini Profile](https://github.com/flooyd/dota2lfg/blob/master/readme%20images/Miniprofile.PNG)
+* The Mini Profile shows your top 3 heroes by total games played in balanced (eg. they count toward matchmaking rating) game types and lobbies.
+* Similar stats will be shown for other players in the future.
+* Additional future features will be shown here (eg. settings and friends)

 ### Created Group
 ![Created Group](https://github.com/flooyd/dota2lfg/blob/master/readme%20images/CreatedGroup.PNG)
+* Currently, you can only delete your group or choose another hero (eg. join your own group again)
+* Future plans include functionaly to manage your group and the users in it.

 ### Joined Group
 ![Joined Group](https://github.com/flooyd/dota2lfg/blob/master/readme%20images/JoinedGroup.PNG)
+* The border colors of the Hero portraits (red, green, blue and white) depend on the Hero's primary stat and who is the group owner.
+  There is currently a bug with this :cry: but it will be corrected soon :smiley:

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).